Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 ```

 At 505 characters, this is very close to the optimized Snek format version of
-496 chars, which is impressive considering I actually expanded the HCL with more
+496 chars, which is impressive considering I actually expanded the NaCL with more
 keywords to add clarity.

 For reference, the Snek version: